Yuchan48/fcc-permutation-js-exclude-sameLetterNextToEachOther/README.md

-# permutation-javascript-exclude-same-letter-next-to-each-other

-### Heap Algorithm Permutation Excluding same letter next to each other
+##  Heap Algorithm Permutation Excluding same letter next to each other

 ___
 ## FreeCodeCamp Project